 Check out my video covering this project!

-Now let’s take a look at the decoupage vase styled with flowers on the table for the upcoming Thanksgiving holiday!
+Now, let’s take a look at the decoupage vase styled with flowers on the table for the upcoming Thanksgiving holiday!

 Check out more fun DIY projects from around our homes here.

-I’m so glad you dropped by today friend, and if you are new to my blog, welcome!
-I’m so glad you came to visit us here today at our Vermont home.
-Please join me as a regular here at Dabbling & Decorating by signing up for my newsletter below and never miss an update!
+I’m so glad you dropped by, and if you are new to my blog, welcome!
+I hope you enjoyed your visit with us here today at our Home in Vermont.